Psychedelic/dank/README.md

 $ dfx canister --network=ic --wallet=$(dfx identity --network=ic get-wallet) call --with-cycles AMOUNT qlttm-2yaaa-aaaak-qafvq-cai mint "(principal \"$(dfx identity get-principal)\",0:nat)"
 ```

-NOTE: You can deposit cycles to another XDR balance from your identity with the same `mint` method that we used to deposit cycles to our own XDR balance.
+NOTE: You can deposit cycles to another SDR balance from your identity with the same `mint` method that we used to deposit cycles to our own SDR balance.
 For that situation, you should change the argument to a principal ID:

 ```bash
 $ dfx canister --network=ic --wallet=$(dfx identity --network=ic get-wallet) call --with-cycles AMOUNT qlttm-2yaaa-aaaak-qafvq-cai mint "(principal \"Some-Principal-ID\",0:nat")"